opencrvs/infrastructure/charts/dependencies/README.md

 Redis service provides following ways for authentication (`credentials.enabled`):

-- `disabled`: Authentication is disabled.
+- `disabled`: Option is preferred for local development.
+Authentication is disabled.
 Behind the scenes environment variable `ALLOW_EMPTY_PASSWORD` is set to `yes` inside Valkey container, check official documentation for more details.
 - `password`: Authentication is performed under one shared account `default`, Environment variable `VALKEY_PASSWORD=<random password>` is set inside container and stored as secret `redis-opencrvs-users`.
-- `acl`: Each OpenCRVS service has it's own username and password.
+- `acl`: Option is preferred for production setup.
+Each OpenCRVS service has it's own username and password.
 See next section for more details.

 #### Redis authorization (ACL)